Prospect B2B: Why is it difficult?

 Obviously, the “plus” column will serve as the basis for our argument.
 Since it is on these specific points that we excel, we will focus our interactions with prospects on this area.

-Conversely, the list of our weaknesses allows us to anticipate prospects' objections.
-If we don't know them, we will be taken aback when they raise these points.
+Conversely, the list of our weaknesses makes it possible to anticipate the objections of prospects.
+If we do not know them, we will be caught when they lift these points.
 They can sign the end of the relationship.
-On the other hand, by listing them very early in our prospecting plan, we will be able to develop responses to counter these objections.
+On the other hand, by reading them very early in our B2B prospecting plan, we will be able to develop answers to counter these objections.

 #2.
-A prospecting plan to segment your market and build your prospects file
+A B2B prospecting plan to segment its market and constitute its prospect file

-Once you have carefully analyzed your market, the second step is to segment it.
-Depending on your prospecting objectives, we will not treat all contacts in the same way.
+Once you have analyzed its market well, the second step is to segment it.
+Depending on its B2B prospecting objectives, we will not deal with all contacts in the same way.

 Not all contacts, not all leads are equal.
-One of the objectives of prospecting is precisely to evaluate those on which commercial efforts will focus.
+One of the objectives of B2B prospecting is precisely to assess those on which commercial efforts will focus.

 What is the objective of segmentation?